Kevin Can Wait: Critical response

-During the first season, Kevin Can Wait received generally negative reviews from critics.
-On the review aggregator Rotten Tomatoes, the series has an approval rating of 30%, based on 23 reviews, with an average rating of 3.9/10.
+During its first season, Kevin Can Wait received mixed-to-negative reviews from critics.
+On the review aggregator review aggregator Rotten Tomatoes, the series holds an approval rating of 30%, based on 23 reviews, with an average rating of 3.9/10.
 The site's critical consensus reads, "Kevin James proves a likable, funny lead, but Kevin Can Wait relies too heavily on predictable, unfunny jokes and a series of lackluster subplots to stand out from the crowd."
-On Metacritic, which assigns a normalized rating, the series has a score 39 out of 100, based on 17 critics, indicating "generally unfavorable reviews."
+On Metacritic, the series has a score of 39 out of 100, based on 17 critics, indicating "generally unfavorable reviews".

-With the firing of Hayes and addition of Remini in Season 2, the series' retooling also received negative reviews, this time assessing the series as inferior to James and Remini's former show The King of Queens.
+The retooling of the series in Season 2, which involved the firing of Erinn Hayes and the addition of Leah Remini, also garnered negative reviews.
+Critics compared the revamped show unfavorably to James and Remini's previous series, The King of Queens, assessing it as an inferior imitation.